Security Workflows vs. Tool Sprawl: A 2026 Strategy | Kindo

 If you peek inside a typical Security Operations Center (SOC) today, you’ll see analysts juggling an array of consoles and feeds.
 Alerts come in, but rarely do they automatically pass through a clean end-to-end workflow.

 A SIEM might flag suspicious activity, but then an analyst sometimes has to manually query a threat intelligence platform for context, then pivot to an endpoint security console to quarantine a device, and finally update a ticketing system.
-None of these steps are inherently connected, the human operator becomes the glue between tools.
-It’s tedious, time consuming, and error prone.
+None of these steps are inherently connected; the human operator becomes the "swivel-chair middleware" between tools.
+This manual bridging drives up Mean Time to Respond (MTTR) and introduces fatigue-driven errors.

 Alerts can get stuck waiting in one system’s queue because there’s no automated handoff to the next step.
 Important context gets lost in transit, maybe an IOC (indicator of compromise) is noted in the SIEM, but never makes it into the incident ticket details because someone forgot to copy it over.
 These kinds of disconnects cause incidents to drag on longer than they should, with a higher chance of something being missed.